 Janah giggles, “We have to go.
-My princess is exhausted, Nikko and Chan have been busy in the buildings all day and David is ready for his dinner and sleep.”
+My princess is pooped, Nikko and Chan have been busy in the buildings all day and David is ready for his dinner and sleep.”

 “You go now, don’t forget me.
 You see me in two days, no more.
 Old Sung came around last week.
 I give him money, so he comes and hands out blessings.
 I tell him I don’t need blessings, I need monks to quit sponging off old lady who barely makes living.
 I sweat all day while he sits and stares at Buddha.
 Buddha sits, they sit, men all sit, women do all work.
 Go, go now.
 Everyone work hard today, not like old big deal Masters at Temple with fancy robes.”

 She kisses David for the hundredth time, hugs Ning, then me and Janah.